 William Clay Sr.

 He worked for the union of St. Louis city employees from 1961 to 1964 and then with a Steamfitters Union until 1967.
 Clay married Carol Ann Johnson in 1953.
 They had three children, including William Lacy Clay Jr., who would succeed his father in the U.S. House.
 Clay was elected to the House of Representatives as a Democrat in 1968.
-He became an advocate for environmental justice, labor issues, and social justice.
+He advocated for environmental justice, labor issues, and social justice.
 Clay faced ethics charges in the 1970s for billing the government on auto trips while flying on airlines, and the House banking scandal revealed that Clay had 328 overdrafts.
 In 1993, Clay helped to pass the Family and Medical Leave Act.
 From 1991 until the Democrats lost control of Congress in 1995, Clay chaired the House Committee on the Post Office and Civil Service.
 As Congressman from Missouri's First District, he represented portions of St. Louis in the U.S. House of Representatives for 32 years.

-In 2000, he retired from the House and his son Lacy Clay succeeded him.
+In 2000, he retired from the House, and his son Lacy Clay succeeded him.
 In 1996, the William L. Clay Center for Molecular Electronics (now the Center for Nano-science) was dedicated in his honor on the campus of the University of Missouri-St. Louis.
 Clay is also the founder of the William L. Clay Scholarship and Research Fund, which awards college scholarships to high school seniors living in Missouri's First Congressional District.
-The Fund, which is a 501(c)3 organization, has awarded scholarships since 1985.
+The Fund, a 501(c)3 organization, has been awarded scholarships since 1985.
 Poplar Street Bridge, which connects St. Louis, Missouri, and East St. Louis, Illinois, was renamed on October 7, 2013, Congressman William L. Clay Sr. Bridge.
 William L. Clay has a star and informative biographical plaque on the St. Louis Walk of Fame.